 Paris and Moscow almost got into a diplomatic crisis a few years ago when the later made a law prohibiting the label “champagne” on imported bottles aka french champagne bottles.
 No kidding, it was all over the news in France for days.

-So Abrau Durso is a good sparkling wine yes, but not champagne.
+So Abrau Durso is a very good sparkling wine yes, but not champagne.

 Abrau Durso’s wine history